mrworf/detrackify-email/README.md

 ### How Guard Whitelisting Works

 **Link Whitelisting:**
-- URLs that match `whitelist_links` patterns are not rewritten with guard server links
+- URLs that match `url` patterns in the guard whitelist are not rewritten with guard server links
 - They still go through normal email processing (tracking pixel detection, etc.)
 - Use this for trusted domains where you don't need the warning page

 **Sender Whitelisting:**
-- All links in emails from senders matching `whitelist_senders` patterns bypass link guarding
+- All links in emails from senders matching `sender` patterns in the guard whitelist bypass link guarding
 - Use this for trusted senders (like your bank, employer, etc.)
 - The entire email bypasses link guarding for these senders

+**Unified Whitelist:**
+- The guard whitelist uses the same format as other whitelists, with both `url` and `sender` entries in a single file
+- This allows reuse of existing whitelist handling code and provides a consistent configuration format

 ### Configuration